OVERVIEW

-The FIRST ASSIST – SkyHydrant GEM Rapid Response Pack (FIRST ASSIST – RRP) is an emergency water treatment system providing 5,000 litres of safe drinking water per day.
+The FIRST ASSIST—SkyHydrant GEM Rapid Response Pack (FIRST ASSIST—RRP) is an emergency water treatment system that provides 5,000 litres of safe drinking water per day.
 It has been designed to be installed in 2-3 hours using only the fittings and tools supplied in the “drum” pack.
-It can also be easily augmented into a long-term installation once emergency conditions have ceased.
+Once emergency conditions have ceased, it can easily be augmented into a long-term installation.

-It is a compact pack with a total weight of less than 20kg and can be transported within an airline ‘checked in luggage limits’ for fast and efficient deployment.
-All of the critical items included ensure a short term, safe potable water installation.
-This design has been developed by Disaster Aid Australia (DAA) and SkyJuice Foundation based on extensive field experience and feedback.
+It is a compact pack with a total weight of less than 20kg and can be transported within an airline ‘checked-in luggage limits’ for fast and efficient deployment.
+All of the critical items included ensure a short-term, safe potable water installation.
+Disaster Aid Australia (DAA) and SkyJuice Foundation developed this design based on extensive field experience and feedback.

 - Gravity piped water